 As Jack Welsh has often pointed out, the managers who don’t share the organization’s values yet deliver the numbers [or the potential results in this case] are the people who need to leave since their continued participation can destroy the desired organizational culture.

-i thought about this Keep your eye on the finish line
+Keep your eye on the finish line

 Keep a steady eye on the ultimate outcome and seek small improvements to take you there.
 A 1 percent improvement doesn’t sound like much, but add up enough 1 percents and you’ll break records.